vuejs/v2.vuejs.org/src/v2/guide/components-props.md

 When prop validation fails, Vue will produce a console warning (if using the development build).

 <p class="tip">Note that props are validated **before** a component instance is created, so instance properties (e.g. `data`, `computed`, etc) will not be available inside `default` or `validator` functions.</p>

+<p class="tip">When you validate Boolean and String types at the same time, **String must be mentioned before Boolean**.
+Otherwise, empty String value will be converted into Boolean `true` due to [logic of HTML attributes](migration.html#Built-In-Directives).
+That's why example above puts String first, Boolean second: `propB: [String, Boolean]`.</p>

 ### Type Checks